Skip to main content

 Safety Tips

-3. Stay inside your vehicle with your seat belt on until help arrives.
-If you must exit the vehicle, stay as far away from the roadway as possible.
+• Stay inside your vehicle with your seat belt fastened until help arrives.
+If you need to exit, stay as far away as possible from the roadway and traffic.